soulhotel/git-userChrome/README.md

 </div>

 >[!NOTE]
-> **As of August 16, 2025. gituserChrome is available as both a standalone script or a GUI**
+> **As of August 16, 2025. gituserChrome is available as both a standalone script or a GUI.** The Application is still in it's early stages, while operations are successfully tested on Windows & Linux, it won't be the forefront until all platforms verified.

 ## Overview